 8. Personalise your journal

-Putting aside some time to make your journal your own is a really great way to foster a deep connection with your journaling practice.
+Putting aside some time to make your journal your own is a really great way to foster a deep connection with your daily journaling practice.

 When you spend time making your journal visually appealing – based upon your personal preferences and not what is currently in vogue! – you’ll likely be more inclined to take it out and continue returning to it.